-Fossils are prehistoric hard-rock remains or traces of plants or animals preserved in sedimentary rocks.
-Some of the plants or animals existed as far back as millions of years ago.
+Fossils are prehistoric hard rock remains or traces of plants or animals preserved in sedimentary rocks.
+Some of the plants or animals existed millions of years ago.
 Usually fossils are preserved by being buried underneath multiple layers of sand of mud.
 The sand and mud turn into sedimentary rock when under tremendous pressure.
 Minerals replace the organic matter, producing a stone replica of the prehistoric matter.
 Although fossils are found throughout the world, they're not commonly found in all types of rocks, but generally only in sedimentary rocks such as sandstone, limestone or shale.

 A mold fossil forms when an organism dies and then layers of sediment cover it.
 The organism slowly decomposes, leaving a negative imprint of its body in the sediment.
 While some mold fossils have been able to preserve an organism's entire image, others only show a portion of it.
-A shell is an example of an imprint in the sand.
-After the sand hardens, the shell may dissolve, which leaves a space with the shape of the shell in the rock.
+A shell imprint in the sand is an example: After the sand hardens, the shell may dissolve, which leaves a space with the shape of the shell in the rock.
 This space is called a mold fossil.

 True Form Fossils

-True form fossils are the fossilized remains of real animal parts or the actual animal.
+True form fossils are the fossilized remains of real animal or plant parts or the entire organism.
 These fossils can be from animals or plants trapped in ice, tar or amber.
 An organism can be fossilized because of a method known as unaltered preservation.
 For example, an insect could be trapped in tree sap, turning the organism into a true form fossil.

 Most body fossils are those found on the hard portions of an organism's body, such as bones, claws, teeth, outer skin or scales and other parts.
 However, sometimes fossils have been uncovered of softer body tissues from muscles, tendons and organs.
 Bone fossils are the basic source of learning about dinosaurs.
-According to Enchanted Learning.com, fossilized bones for numerous dinosaurs have been discovered since the first dinosaur bone was found and classified in the first quarter of the 19th century.
+Fossilized bones for numerous dinosaurs have been discovered since the first dinosaur bone was found and classified in the first quarter of the 19th century.

 Occasionally minerals can grow within rocks into shapes resembling fossils, but they aren't fossils.
 An example is dendrite crystals, which are often mistaken for fernlike fossils.
 Concentrations of minerals in sediments are sometimes mistaken for eggs that have been fossilized.
 Also, modern plants and animals can be mummified by coats of calcium carbonate salts (travertine) from spring water.
 Although they're not true fossils, these remains may eventually harden and turn into fossils over time.